Deventer: Modern times

-The city's trade and industry is still of some importance.
+The city's trade and industry are still of some importance.
 The city is host to a factory producing central heating systems, as well as Wolters Kluwer, a global information services and publishing company.

 The Deventer honey cake (Bussink Deventer Koek), produced in Deventer for over 500 years, is still manufactured locally and sold all over the Netherlands and beyond.

 World War II

 Deventer has seen few military engagements throughout its long history, although it was a garrison city of the Dutch cavalry.
 The IJssel bridge area and harbour were bombed heavily during World War II.
 The city centre has been largely spared, but many Allied bombs, meant to shell the IJssel railway bridge, came down on buildings in the city centre.
 The Deventer railway bridge was considered strategically important, being a part of the main railway connection between Amsterdam and the German city of Osnabrück, leading from there to either Berlin, Hamburg or Bremen.
 The railway bridge, constructed of steel, was difficult to hit.
 Many bombs were bounced down into the river or its banks, exploding in the areas around the bridge or failing to explode at all.
-The three heaviest of about 15 attacks were on October 28, 1944, causing 35 mortalities, on December 15, 1944, killing 33 people, and on February 6, 1945, causing the death of 61 people.
+The three heaviest of about 15 attacks were on October 28, 1944 causing 35 fatalities; on December 15, 1944 killing 33 people; and on February 6, 1945 causing the death of 61 people.
 In the aftermath of this last bombardment, the German occupying forces committed a war crime.
 The German army used a cool warehouse in Deventer for its military food supplies.
 In the city centre, the retirement home of the United Foundations, originally dating back as far as the 13th century, caught fire by the shellings, as well as the army food warehouse.
 The Germans allowed local fire fighters only to extinguish the fire in the cool warehouse.
 The retirement home burnt down as good as totally.
 Over twenty of the elderly living there perished in the flames.

 The Jewish poet and writer Etty Hillesum lived in Deventer during the war before being deported to Auschwitz.